 I was 33 when I was told that my cancer was highly aggressive.
 My eldest daughter was 4 and my twin girls were just 2.

 After surgery to remove my lump and lymph nodes followed chemotherapy.
 It was like getting into a boxing fight.
 Over and over again.
 Chemo would hit me hard, I would feel sick, weak and exhausted and by the time I would feel a little more normal I was due my next round.
 Wham.
 Here we go again.
+It truly hit me like a tonne of bricks.
+I struggled to do tasks that once came very easily to me.
+I had to take extended time off work, and I even contemplated looking into Breeze insurance that would cover me for all this time I had away from work, so at least I was still receiving income that would help me to support our family.
+It wasn’t ideal, but I had to keep going.
+In the back of my mind, I knew that all of this pain and suffering would be worth it.
 When I started radiotherapy I felt as if I was on the end spurt of my very own ultra marathon.
 I was hoping that my last day of radiotherapy would also mark the end with my journey with cancer.
 But I couldn’t have been more wrong if I tried.

 Having been through all that treatment, I am eternally grateful for our healthcare system here in the UK.
 Everyone involved with the NHS was simply fantastic throughout and I cannot thank them enough.
 I cannot even begin to imagine having cancer in a country like the U.S., where you have to cover your own medical bills.
 Going through what I went through and then trying to organise crowdfunding to cover your ever-increasing bills would have been a completely different challenge.
 I sympathise dearly with those who struggle to pay for medical bills.